 However, such visits are not always the organic, spontaneous situations they are portrayed as being.
 More and more, medical spas are compensating influencers with cash and/or free treatments in order to get them to portray their practices in a positive light.
 If your medical spa is engaging in this sort of advertising, it’s important to try to understand the legal issues surrounding these matters, although by and large, precedent has yet to be established, as this is a relatively new situation and a new medium in which these transactions are occurring.

-(For more in-depth information on legal issues with influencer marketing sign up for AmSpa’s live webinar broadcast
+(For more in-depth information on legal issues with influencer marketing sign up for AmSpa’s webinar

 on the topic.)